Delfyn/pyhash/README.md

 # pyhash
-Calculates hashes of files in current directory, with output to text file after you can type password, which will be encrypted (bcrypt hash), ie. zip file with password...
+Calculates hashes of files in current directory, with output to text file.

+Afterwards you can check if any of the saved files changed.

 ## Setup